Elbrus Peak Climb

-We believe that along with the privilege of adventure in the Himalaya comes a serious responsibility, the responsibility to protect and contribute to its ecology, cultures and its tremendous beauty.
+We believe that along with the privilege of adventure comes a serious responsibility, the responsibility to protect and contribute to its ecology, cultures and its tremendous beauty.
 The “Leave No Trace” philosophy is followed to the letter and we work to minimize the environmental impact of our trips.
 We are scrupulous in our camping, cooking and sanitation practices; we limit the number of trekkers we allow to join us on our trips and the number of trips we lead in a given area.

 In wilderness, commercial agreements between service provider and client require a depth of understanding that is more than what is routinely attached to similar agreements elsewhere.
 In the outdoors, we have to balance pursuit of stated objective and risk.
 We try to overcome risk and deliver the objective promised in the agreement between client and service provider.
 But that does not mean that we ignore risk altogether to chase an objective.
 We wish you to be informed on what makes a trip safe for you and everyone else.